 Then, sort of as a contrast to the contrast, sour cream cools the palate while contributing its own creamy, tangy richness.

-A note on horseradish: This question comes up a lot, so I want to mention that "prepared horseradish" is grated horseradish root that has been mixed with vinegar to maintain its flavor.
+A note on horseradish: "Prepared horseradish" is grated horseradish root that has been mixed with vinegar to maintain its flavor.
 Generally speaking (unless, say, the writer specifically describes peeling and grating raw horseradish root), when a recipe calls for horseradish, they're referring to prepared horseradish.

-However, you can easily prepare this recipe using freshly grated horseradish root.
+You can easily prepare this recipe using freshly grated horseradish root, though.
 Peel the root and cut it into chunks small enough for your blender or food processor to handle, the process until it's finely chopped but not completely pureed.
 The vapor can burn if you breathe it, so be careful when you remove the lid.

 Once it's processed, pour in a bit of vinegar and stir.
 You just want horseradish uniformly moistened by the vinegar.
 You can keep it in a jar in the fridge for a few weeks, and you can also peel any unused horseradish root, cut it into chunks, wrap them individually and freeze.